 I quickly wiped my hair with my left hand.
 As soon as I brought it to my face, I sniffed at it.

-The streetlights around our home suddenly flickered.
+And then the streetlights around our home suddenly flickered.

 "It's probably a power fluctuation."